 (4) Examination of the impact of altering the osteotomy retroversion angle in humeral head arthroplasty on glenohumeral joint biomechanics (part-time along with MBChB) - Harold F (self-funded), completed April 2010 (Supervisors: Wigderowitz CA, Abboud RJ)

 (5) Biomechanical evaluation and modelling of orthotic treatment in patients with foot valgus deformity - Black M (self-funded), completed May 2010 (Supervisor: Abboud RJ)

 (6) Three-dimensional, vertical plus shear, pressure measurement system for clinical use (part-time) - Arnold GP (member of staff), completed July 2010 (Supervisor: Abboud RJ)

 (7) Biomechanical assessment using plantar pressure analysis and electromyography (EMG) for the prevention of ulceration in diabetic patients (full-time) - Rajput B (EPSRC funded), completed August 2010 (Supervisor: Abboud RJ)

 (8) The design of a dynamic 3D CAD foot system for orthosis/footwear treatment of foot disorders (full-time) - Tabet A (self-funded), completed September 2010 (Supervisor: Abboud RJ, Trucco E)

-World renowned lab facilities at your disposal at IMAR.
+World renowned lab facilities will be at your disposal at UDOTS.